Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 * As a user I would like to know what languages this candidate is able to work in.

-* As a user I would like to see other projects this candidate has developed.
+* As a user I would like to see examples of projects this candidate has developed.

 * As a user I would like a way to contact this candidate.